navya167/skill-development/README.md

 # skill-development
 # Here the few steps to execute the project.
-# Ensure a python3.x is installed in your machine.
+# Ensure python3.x is installed.
 # exceute the following commands in the terminal.

 1. cd python

-2. python -m venv venv #it creates a virtual environment
+2. python -m venv venv    # it creates a virtual environment

 3(a). for windows
       source venv/bin/activate # virtual environment is activated